-This is particularly the case for people who don’t have a lot of money as it can save on transport costs.
-With levels of inequality in Bristol high, free bikes for disadvantaged people can make a small but significant difference – allowing people to move around the city quickly and in a more environmentally friendly way.
+This is particularly the case for people who can’t afford a car or public transport.
+With levels of inequality in Bristol high, free bikes for disadvantaged people can make a significant difference – allowing people to move around the city quickly to get to essential appointments, the shops and social activities, and access a broader range of work opportunities and in a more environmentally friendly way.

 The project partners with over 50 organisations in and around Bristol to support a wide range of people who can benefit from owning their own bike or from the activity of repairing one.
 Refugees, the homeless or those living in sheltered housing, people with substance abuse problems, people with mental health difficulties and those facing social isolation are some examples.
 A young person’s programme also supports kids with challenging behaviour, providing them with a focus, an outlet for creativity and an opportunity to learn new skills.

 Bristol Bike Project generates an income selling bike parts and refurbished bikes at affordable rates, plus servicing and repairing bikes.
 This income is then used to subsidise activities with an especially high social impact.
 These include the ‘Earn a Bike’ project where refugees learn to renovate and maintain a bike which they then get to take home.
 It also includes a women’s night bike kitchen, which provides a safe space for women to learn new bike mechanic skills without assumptions of ability based on gender.
 ‘Fix a Bike Wednesday’ provides a non judgemental space for people suffering isolation to meet, mend bikes, chat and drink tea together as well as going on monthly bike rides.